mortenjust/MJPOPAnim/README.md

 ```

 #### Super advanced
-If you want to set properties that are not in the initializer, like `completionBlock`, you can do this:
+If you want to set properties that are not in the initializer, like `completionBlock`, you can set `runNow` to as `false`

 ```swift
 var anim = MJPOPSpring(view: myNSView, propertyName: kPOPLayerPositionY, toValue: 0, runNow:false)